 Applicants who have received their law degrees from an English-speaking institution or if English is the applicant’s native language, are not required to sit for the TOEFL.

-Cornell Law School’s Career Office has a career advisor who dedicates his time to facilitating interviewing opportunities for employers who would like to interview LL.M. degree candidates— usually large firms that hire an LL.M. graduate for a one- or two-year internship.
+Cornell Law School has a career advisor in the Graduate Legal Studies Program Office who dedicates his time to facilitating interviewing opportunities for employers who would like to interview LL.M. degree candidates— usually large firms that hire an LL.M. graduate for a one- or two-year internship.

 The majority of LL.M. graduates return to their home country to teach, practice law, govern, or pursue other options.
 J.S.D. students typically pursue academic opportunities in their home countries.

 Applicants who are denied admission may reapply to Cornell Law in a subsequent year.
 The Admissions Committee will review your entire application, but will also focus on any significant changes since your prior application.

 To reapply for admission you should submit an entirely new application, including an updated statement of purpose, new recommendation forms and so on.
 The LL.M.
 Admissions Office keeps old applications in storage for one year.
 Therefore if it will be a hardship for you to submit new transcripts or recommendation forms as part of your new application, you may use those submitted with last year's application.
 To do so, email the LL.M.
 Admissions Office and tell us exactly which transcripts and recommendation forms from last year's application you would like to use for your new application.
 We will consider the materials you specify to be part of your admissions file.
 Because we keep old admissions files for only one year, we unfortunately cannot honor requests to retrieve any transcripts or recommendation forms from applications that are over one year old.